At St Saviour’s & St Olave’s School, we value our school and each other and work hard to create a cohesive

 Subject teachers – manage behaviour from greeting in the corridor to orderly dismissal

-DoLs – monitor behaviour across subjects in their year group, gatekeepers of referrals
+DoLs – monitor behaviour across all subjects in their year group, gatekeepers of referrals

-HoDs – monitor behaviour across year groups in their subject
+HoDs – monitor behaviour across all year groups in their subject

 SLT – Support behaviour management in the year groups and subjects line managed